laravel/docs/blade.md

 #### Environment Directives

-You may check if the production environment is currently active:
+You may check if the application is running in the production environment using the `@production` directive:

     @production
         // Production specific content...
     @endproduction

-Or you may check if a specific environment is being used:
+Or, you may determine if the application is running in a specific environment using the `@env` directive:

     @env('staging')
         // Staging specific content...